There are a lot of tools out there to help you track your finances.

 Why We Track Our Net Worth

 There are two reasons – to track our progress and to enforce a monthly check on our finances.
+It helps keep me sane when the world seems crazy.

 Our Net Worth Record, as the Excel file is titled, is our financial dashboard.
 In seconds, I see a snapshot of our financial situation from the amount of cash we have on hand to the performance of investments the last month.